Blotch3D/Blotch3D/README.md

 BlotchExample01\_Basic is a bare-bones Blotch3D application, where GameExample.cs contains the example code.
-Other example projects also contain a GameExample.cs, which is similar to the one from BlotchExample01\_Basic but with a few additions to it to demonstrate the feature of the example.
+Other example projects also contain a GameExample.cs, which is similar to the one from the basic example but with a few additions to it to demonstrate a certain feature.
 In fact, you can do a diff between the BlotchExample01\_Basic source file and another example's source file to see what extra code must be added to implement the features it demonstrates \[TBD: the "full" example needs to be split to several simpler examples\].

 All provided projects are configured to build only for the Windows platform.
 To create a new project for Windows you can just copy the